-The results of the 2018-20 grant program have been amazing.
+The results of the Heritage Conservation Grants Program have been amazing.
 Grant funding has supported a diverse range of projects for private owners, local councils and the general public.
 The completion of these projects ensure future generations will be able to enjoy SA's historic buildings.
 The 'before' and 'after' photos below provide a snapshot into the fantastic benefits heritage grants can provide.

-SHP 11672: the Goolwa Holy Evangelists Anglican Church.
+SHP 11672, the Goolwa Holy Evangelists Anglican Church.